astack-tech/astack/README.md

 ## 🔄 Hlang Compatibility

-While AStack is a technically independent framework, it offers seamless compatibility with [Hlang](https://github.com/hlang-tech) - the groundbreaking high-level AI programming language that's revolutionizing how AI applications are built.
+While AStack is a technically independent framework, it offers seamless compatibility with [Hlang](https://github.com/hlang-tech) - a framework inspired by Flow-Based Programming (FBP) paradigm with features particularly well-suited for AI application development.
 This technical compatibility offers unique advantages:

-### Hlang's Power
+### Hlang's Distinctive Features

-[Hlang](https://github.com/hlang-tech) brings several revolutionary concepts to AI development:
+[Hlang](https://github.com/hlang-tech) offers several distinctive concepts that are valuable for modern software development, especially for AI applications:

-- **Declarative AI Programming**: Express complex AI behaviors in a fraction of the code required by traditional methods
+- **Declarative Programming Approach**: Express complex behaviors in a fraction of the code required by traditional methods
-- **Human-Centric Design**: Natural language-inspired syntax that dramatically reduces the learning curve
+- **Human-Centric Design**: Intuitive syntax that reduces the learning curve for developers
-- **Built-In AI Patterns**: Pre-implemented patterns for common AI application architectures
+- **Component-Based Architecture**: Built around modular components that can be assembled into complex systems
-- **Type Safety with Flexibility**: Strong typing system that still allows for the dynamic nature of AI interactions
+- **Type Safety with Flexibility**: Strong typing system that also accommodates the dynamic nature of modern applications

 ### Technical Integration

 AStack maintains complete technical autonomy while offering compatibility with Hlang:

-- **Complementary Architectures**: AStack's component model aligns perfectly with Hlang's conceptual framework
+- **Compatible Component Models**: AStack's component approach is structurally compatible with Hlang's flow-based programming model
-- **Independent Development**: Use AStack on its own or enhance it with Hlang's capabilities
+- **Independent Development**: AStack can be used independently or in conjunction with Hlang's capabilities
-- **Best-of-Both Approach**: Leverage AStack's fine-grained component control with Hlang's high-level abstractions
+- **Complementary Strengths**: Combine AStack's fine-grained component control with Hlang's higher-level abstractions
-- **Performance Optimization**: AStack's zero-adaptation layer design ensures efficient execution of Hlang-defined workflows
+- **Efficient Execution**: AStack's zero-adaptation layer design enables efficient implementation of workflows defined in either framework

-This technical compatibility creates a powerful combination for developers who want both the elegance of high-level AI programming and the precision of component-based architecture.
+This technical compatibility creates a practical synergy for developers leveraging both frameworks' strengths while maintaining the independence of each system.

 ## 📦 Packages